Skip to main content

 In most cases, yes, unless you are intentionally bundling software into a managed service and you state that clearly.
 Keeping the platform line separate from your labor line usually reduces confusion later.
 If the client asks about monthly versus yearly billing, verify the live pricing page first, since yearly billing may reduce price by up to 33%.

 List recurring platform costs first, then list your optional support separately.
-That means showing the site plan, any relevant workspace cost if collaboration permissions matter, and then your own maintenance/content/support fee as a distinct service line with Add current plan pricing after verification.
+That means showing the site plan, any relevant workspace cost if collaboration permissions matter, and then your own maintenance/content/support fee as a distinct service line after live plan pricing is verified.
 This separation also helps you avoid selling complexity the client may not need.

 Use a Change Order when a request changes scope, deliverables, timeline, or approval workload.
 Pause extra work, restate the updated acceptance criteria and price impact in writing, and get approval before building further.
 If the change also affects ownership or handoff terms, update the contract language explicitly instead of assuming the old terms still fit.